code4policy/modules/finalproject/submission.md

 ## Submitting the Project

 When you're ready to submit the project, please create a new github issue in your repository called "Ready for Review".

-In your team's slack channel, post a link, to that issue and mention @dhrumil @aarushi letting me know that the project is submitted and ready for my review.
-Once I've recieved that note from you, I may start grading the project.
-Please note that the projects are due by midnight of **Monday Jan 20** (so Monday night).
+In your team's slack channel, post a link to that issue and mention all members of the teachhing team to let them know your project is ready for final review.
+Please note that the projects are due by 11:59pm **Monday Jan 18**.

-Please **let me know** if you think your team needs more time and won't be able to meet the originally set due date so that I know when to expect a submission.
+Please communicate with the teaching team if you think your team needs more time and won't be able to meet the originally set due date so that we know when to expect a submission.

 ## Grading